 Co-signing a credit card can damage or destroy a personal relationship.
 If the financial relationship turns bad, the stress on the personal relationship is likely to be considerable.

 Before you consider co-signing you’ll need to consider all of these factors and communicate openly with the other party.
 If everyone’s on the same page there’s a better chance of avoiding both financial and personal problems.

-Before You Co-Sign a Credit Card or Loan
+Before You Co-Sign a Credit Card

 - Make sure you have access to monthly statements.